foreverhidion3/Mesantos.co/README.md

 Once Docker is installed, navigate to the Mesantos.co folder and run; docker-compose up in your terminal.

 With Kimura's permission, we have included the Super-user name and password inside of this document so that you will have full access to the application.
-However, feel free to create your own user name and password to get a better feel for the site.
+If you would like to create an account of your own, fill out the application form and wait for it to be approved by Kimura.
+If she approves your request, she will email you your user name and password from K_Mesantos@protonmail.com

+If you would like to test out pre-approved access, feel free to use:

+Admin Name: johnJ
+Password: @#!*&%$+19

 //Backend